svgdotjs/svg.js/README.md

 ### Create a SVG document

-Use the svg() function to create a SVG document within a given html element:
+Use the 'svg()' function to create a SVG document within a given html element:

 ```javascript
 var draw = svg('paper').size(300, 300);